hanqizhu/Hokkaido-Travel/README.md

 4. I used jQuery to make Accordion on page [Noboribetsu](https://hanqizhu.github.io/ResponsiveTest/noboribetsu.html) This is because the paragraph here is quite long, but adding sub headings would be a little bit plain, while adding an Accordion makes it fancier.

+  I learned it from [jQueryUI](https://jqueryui.com/accordion/).
+I just use the jQuery scripts, but I wrote the code, including CSS styles totally on my own.

 ## Other basic requirements.
 All are satisfied.